Health Insurance - An Industry In Transition

 There is often considerable insight to be gained by a close study of the history of a subject and HI is certainly no exception.
 In particular, in our upcoming series of articles, we will closely examine three aspects:

-- The emergence of the "Blues" in the late 1920s/early 30s.
+- The emergence of the "Blues" in the late 1920s/early '30s.
 There seems to be the popular notion that in the "golden" past, there was little need for HI.
-But the history of Blue Cross and Blue Shield (aka the Blues) actually shows us that coverage of expenses for Doctors visits as well as for Hospital stays was widely necessary in the 1920's and 1930's as ordinary families could not afford needed care.
+But the history of Blue Cross and Blue Shield (aka the Blues) actually shows us that coverage of expenses for Doctors visits as well as for Hospital stays was widely necessary in the 1920s and 1930s as ordinary families could not afford needed care.
 We will examine the role of the Blues in the early development of Medicare and Medicaid and also examine how the Blues came to be granted extraordinary special tax status and exemptions.
 Finally, we will examine the rather controversial conversion of many of the Blues from "non-profit" to "demutualized" or publicly traded status.
-Interested readers should consult the following articles: a version of history written by the Blues themselves A History of the Blue Cross and Blue Shield Companies and a more skeptical version written by the Consumers Union Blue Cross and Blue Shield a Historical Compilation
+Interested readers should consult the following articles: a version of history written by the Blues themselves A History of the Blue Cross and Blue Shield Companies and a more skeptical version written by the Consumers Union Blue Cross and Blue Shield a Historical Compilation.

 - The evolution of Medicare from a costly implementation disaster to a widely popular Program.
 The Medicare legislation was initially passed in 1965 after a more than quarter century long struggle against determined opposition.
 The opposition was led by the American Medical Association (AMA) which labeled Medicare as "Socialized Medicine" and various conservative politicians.
-Notable examples of conservative pronouncements range from Ronald Reagan "if you don't stop Medicare then we'll spend our sunset years telling our children what is was once like in America when men were free" to Newt Gingrich "our cuts will ensure that Medicare will wither on the vine".
+Notable examples of conservative pronouncements range from Ronald Reagan "if you don't stop Medicare then we'll spend our sunset years telling our children what is was once like in America when men were free" to Newt Gingrich "our cuts will ensure that Medicare will wither on the vine."
 Sounds kind of familiar even today, doesn't it?
-The initial implementation was rife with execution problems and arguably the concessions made to the AMA in terms of payments laid the roots of medical cost inflation that plagues our Healthcare system to this day.
-That aside, a steady set of improvements have been launched over a more than 40 year period.
+The initial implementation was rife with execution problems and arguably the concessions made to the AMA in terms of payments laid the roots of medical cost inflation that plagues our healthcare system to this day.
+That aside, a steady set of improvements have been launched over a more than 40-year period.
 The result is a program that has very high ratings on aspects such as "favorable opinion", "program importance to nation" and "working well for most seniors" according to a recent series of detailed opinion polls summarized in the article Medicare as Reflected in Public Opinion.
-The interested reader should also carefully review Millenson's article "Medicare, Fair Pay and the AMA : The Forgotten History" to gain some additional penetrating insights.
+The interested reader should also carefully review Millenson's article "Medicare, Fair Pay and the AMA: The Forgotten History" to gain some additional penetrating insights.

-- Health Insurance Tax Entanglements - A backbone component of the current USA Health System is employer-based HI known as employer sponsored insurance [ESI].
+- Health Insurance Tax Entanglements - A backbone component of the current USA health system is employer-based HI known as employer sponsored insurance (ESI).
 What seems to be little known or understood is that: (1) this system is an artifact of World War II efforts to avoid inflation by capping wage increases (benefits such as HI were substitutes for raises and were supposed to be temporary in nature), and (2) that this system has created a massive tax subsidy which ranks with the mortgage interest deduction in its scale of drains on federal and state tax revenue.
-Estimates vary, but Gruber's paper The Tax Exclusion for Employer Sponsored Health insurance suggests that the annual cost is on the order of $250B which is quite close to the estimate of $260B generated by the Tax Policy Center.
+Estimates vary, but Gruber's paper The Tax Exclusion for Employer Sponsored Health insurance suggests that the annual cost is on the order of $250B, which is quite close to the estimate of $260B generated by the Tax Policy Center.
 A number of other excellent articles and papers have been published on the topic over the years.
-We would suggest that the interested reader start with the NPR article/Podcast The Huge (and rarely discussed) Health Insurance Tax Break .
+We would suggest that the interested reader start with the NPR article/Podcast The Huge (and rarely discussed) Health Insurance Tax Break.
 As the Trump administration pursues Tax reform and HI "reform" initiatives, this subsidy may prove a "juicy" target with major potential implications for patients/consumers, HI companies and corporations offering employee healthcare alike.
 Perhaps it is time to reexamine the question why are regular companies in the health insurance business?

 The Big Picture

-The numbers associated with Healthcare and Health Insurance spending in the USA are staggering - you really need to look at the Big Picture before diving down further.
-One view of that bigger picture is provided by the table below which shows demographics, Medicare and Medicaid covered lives and overall spending and Commercial HI benefits coverage.
+The numbers associated with healthcare and health insurance spending in the USA are staggering - you really need to look at the big picture before diving down further.
+One view of that bigger picture is provided by the table below which shows demographics, Medicare and Medicaid covered lives and overall spending and commercial HI benefits coverage.

 |